ledutu/tdtu-social-media/README.md

 * Step 4: Code in that branch
 * Step 5: When you finish 1 task.
 Then push code in that branch to git
 * Step 6: Create a new pull request to master.
 Done.

+### Process push into git
+* Step 1: git add . (add all file into local)
+* Step 2: git commit -m "<your message>" (commit into your local with a message)
+* Step 3: git push (push to server). if first time you push, you must use this command git push --set-upstream origin <your branch>